Tormak9970/portfolio-updater/README.md

-#Portfolio Updater
+# Portfolio Updater

-Tool to augment managing my cheap method of storing projects, jobs, and other info.
+A tool written with Tauri to augment managing my cheap method of storing projects, jobs, and other info.